Each KPI and Priority should have clearly defined success criteria. What is success? What is failure? Discuss, debate and agree as a team.

-For many teams, setting Red-Yellow-Green (RYG) success criteria is a challenge.
+For many teams, setting Red-Yellow-Green (RYG) business success criteria is a challenge.
 It doesn't come easily for everyone.
 Fortunately, it's a skill that can be learned.

-1. Leave nothing up to interpretation.
+1. Leave no performance metrics up to interpretation.

-2. Measurable doesn't always mean a number.
+2. Performance metrics doesn't always mean a number.

-There are generally two ways to RYG a Priority: tactically or with a number.
+There are two ways to RYG a Priority: tactically or with a number.
 For tactical priorities, sometimes Green describes an outcome.
 You should know when you achieve it.
 Example: The Priority is "Develop an M&A Strategy."
 An effective Green would be "Strategy defined and approved by the board" by the due date.

 3. Try to avoid using dates.

 Priorities, by definition, already have a due date.
-KPIs also have a time parameter defined; sometimes it’s understood as a quarterly number or the description identifies it as a weekly or monthly number.
-Green has to define a result - using dates does not align a team on an expectation.
+KPIs also have a time parameter defined; sometimes it’s understood as a quarterly number, or the description identifies it as a weekly or monthly number.
+Green must define a result - using dates does not align a team on an expectation.
 Example: The Priority is "Hire a new VP of Sales" and the due date is March 31.
 An ineffective Green would be “3/31.”
 An effective Green would be "Hired, trained and operating independently" by the due date of 3/31.

 4. KPIs, by definition, are metrics.